Vinit21592/Car-Price-Prediction/README.md

 • Feature Engineering : Cleaning the data to select and transform the most relevant variables from raw data.

 • Model Building : For model building Random Forest Regressor algorithm is used to predict the target variable.

+• Tuning : Performed Hyperparameter tuning using randomizedSearchCV.

+• Deployment : The project is deployed using Flask on Heroku.